CraigSalajan/ml-playground/CONTRIBUTING.md

 This document provides guidelines for contributing to this project.
 Following these guidelines ensures that your contribution aligns with the project's goals and will increase the chance of it being merged.

 ## Code of Conduct
-By participating in this project, you are expected to uphold our Code of Conduct (if you have one).
+By participating in this project, you are expected to uphold our Code of Conduct

 ## How Can I Contribute?
 ### 1. Reporting Bugs